 These are employers whose staff can become members of the pension fund by virtue of an admission agreement made between the Fund and the relevant body and have been nominated for membership.
 They include non-profit making organisations providing a public service and contractors providing a service previously undertaken by a scheme employer.

-The Shropshire County Pension Fund
+Shropshire County Pension Fund

-The Pension Fund is managed by the Pension Committee.
+We are managed by the Pension Committee.
 This consists of elected representatives from the various councils, union representatives and a pensioners representative.